 Important!
 When pushing the keys to your repo, ensure that it is enabled to write.

-Check that the keys are properly in Github by going to the forked microservices-demo repo and by clicking on Settings and then Deploy Keys to ensure that your keys have read/write enabled.
+If you clicked the button, you can check that the keys are properly in Github by going to the forked microservices-demo repo and by clicking on Settings and then Deploy Keys to ensure that the fingerprint matches, and the key has read/write enabled.
 Enabling write access ensures that Weave Cloud has push access to your repository.
 Weave Cloud should have done this for you.

 Display the Sock Shop in a Browser

 Find the NodePort by to launch in the Sock Shop in the browser by running:

 Display the Sock Shop in the browser using